bozerkins/clickhouse-client/README.md

 ### Query data into Stream

-It is possible to read data from clickhouse directly into a stream - a file for example.
+It is possible to read data from Clickhouse directly into a stream - a file for example.

 ```php
 # create a stream - open a file